flavio-martinelli/expand-and-cluster/README.md

 This framework allows to experiment on parameter identification of neural networks.
 It is the codebase of the following work:

 * [_Expand-and-Cluster: Parameter Recovery of Neural Networks._](https://arxiv.org/abs/2304.12794) Flavio Martinelli, Berfin Şimşek, Wulfram Gerstner and Johanni Brea.
-ArXiv 2023.
+ICML 2024.

 Created by [Flavio Martinelli](https://scholar.google.com/citations?user=DabSKBgAAAAJ&hl=it) working in the [Laboratory of Computational Neuroscience, EPFL](https://www.epfl.ch/labs/lcn).